fitwp/fitwp.github.io/docs/them.md

 Excerpt length|The number of words of post excerpt you want to show in the slider.
 The recommended number is 40.
 Show read more button|Do you want to show read more button?.
 Read more text|The read more text.
-Display as slider|Check this to make featured posts displayed as a slider.
+Display as|Choose which format you want to show the featured content.
+There are 4 styles that you can select from: creative slider (as shown in demo Creative, full width slider - in demo Travel/Girl, single post slider - in demo Lifestyle/Minimal, grid - in demo Creative/Food)
 Slider speed (ms)|The number of milliseconds between slides.
+Hide these posts in the home page|Whether to exclude these posts in the post list in the homepage to remove duplication?

 **Tip**: To select specific posts for the slider, you can create a specific tag and add it to the posts you want to show.
 Then in this widget, select that tag.

-### Section: Grid of featured posts
+### Section: Featured Content as Grid

-Similar to slider, the grid of featured posts displays posts in a 3-column or 4-column grid.
+Similar to creative slider, the grid of featured posts displays posts in a 3-column or 4-column grid.
 This is also a good place to highlight your posts.

 The grid of featured posts uses exactly the same widget as the slider (**Featured Posts**).
 The only difference is you do not check the option to **Display as slider**.